kapitsa2811/PatternRecognition_TeamTasks/README.md

 ### Conclusion

 The RBF kernel performs about 4.7% better than the linear kernel.
 The parameter C doesn't matter much in the linear kernel.
 It is best to choose the default parameter C=1.
 For the RBF kernel, the choice of the parameters is much more crucial.
-The tests have shown, that C=3 or 4 and &gamma;=0.01 or 0.001 yields the best results.
+The tests have shown, that C=3 or 4 and &gamma;=0.01 or 0.001,  or any value in between, yields the best results.